Brave Cave · For operators who have already proven they can build

 Chapter 01 · The wiring

-The wiring didn’t begin in a boardroom.
+The wiring did not begin in a boardroom.

 It began on a stage.